-Although the Division of Spine Surgery at the Department of Orthopaedics and Traumatology, University of Hong Kong was formed relatively recently in 2000, it has served as a specialist center for Hong Kong Island for many years.
+The Division of Spine Surgery at the Department of Orthopaedics and Traumatology, University of Hong Kong has served as a specialist center for Hong Kong Island for many years.
 The Division is also a tertiary/quaternary referral centre for the entire region and receives referrals from China and Southeast Asia.
-The department dedicates its time between, Queen Mary Hospital (QMH), the Duchess of Kent Children’s Hospital (DKCH) and the MacLehose Medical Rehabilitation Centre which is a dedicated centre for spinal cord injury rehabilitation.
-The Division of Spine Surgery is led by Professor Keith DK Luk, and is further composed by clinical members Professor Kenneth MC Cheung, Dr. Yat-Wa Wong, Dr. Wai-Yuen Cheung and others, research staff, such as Dr. Dino Samartzis, and various allied health professionals.
-Although relatively young as an official spine surgery division, the Department enjoys a long history of spine surgery marked by the advent of the anterior approach for the treatment of spinal tuberculosis in the 1950s, which has since been referred to the world over as “The Hong Kong Operation.”
+The Division dedicates its time among Queen Mary Hospital (QMH), Duchess of Kent Children’s Hospital (DKCH), Gleneagles Hospital, Hong Kong Sanatorium & Hospital, The University of Hong Kong Shenzhen Hospital and MacLehose Medical Rehabilitation Centre which is a dedicated centre for spinal cord injury rehabilitation.
+It enjoys a long history of spine surgery marked by the advent of the anterior approach for the treatment of spinal tuberculosis in the 1950s, which has since been referred to the world over as “The Hong Kong Operation.”

-The DKCH is internationally renowned for its care of both pediatric and adult patients.
-Having once been a major hub in Asia for the treatment of spinal tuberculosis and post-polio deformities, the team currently focuses on patients with scoliosis and other spinal deformities as well as degenerative conditions of the cervical and lumbar spine.
+DKCH is internationally renowned for its care of both pediatric and adult patients.
+Having once been a major hub in Asia for the treatment of spinal tuberculosis and post-polio deformities, the team currently focuses on patients with scoliosis and other spinal deformities as well as degenerative conditions of the spine.

 In 1993 the Center for Spinal Disorders was established and continued collaboration with the Division of Rehabilitation ensures comprehensive, complimentary services for chronic back pain are on offer.
 This includes assessment, treatment, and rehabilitation which is reliant on a multidisciplinary care team comprised of: the orthopedic surgeon, bioengineer, clinical psychologist, nurse, occupational therapist, pain specialist, physiotherapist, prosthetist, interventional radiologist, and social worker.

-The Queen Mary Hospital carries the dual designations of level one trauma center and university teaching hospital, which means that QMH handles acute conditions, such as spinal fractures, infections and tumors.
+Queen Mary Hospital carries the dual designations of level one trauma center and university teaching hospital, which means that QMH handles acute conditions, such as spinal fractures, infections and tumors.
 In addition, an acute spinal cord injuries unit and Center for Paraplegic Walking at the MacLehose Medical Rehabilitation Center round out the division and work to assist patients to maintain mobility.
-With three outpatient clinics and three full day operating lists each week the Division of Spine Surgery maintains a busy profile.
+Our recent development of exoskeleton also helps improve mobility of paraplegic spine patients.

 Well known for modern, novel research and innovation related to spine surgery, the Division has published numerous articles in esteemed international journals that highlight their dedication to advancing the field.

 A comprehensive research team supports intensive basic and clinical research into spine-related issues.
-Current research topics include: genetic epidemiology and molecular mechanisms of intervertebral disc degeneration, intervertebral disc regeneration and tissue engineering, intervertebral disc transplantation, bioactive bone cement, superelastic spinal implants, and surface modification of implants (see Box 1).
+Current research topics include: genetic epidemiology and molecular mechanisms of intervertebral disc degeneration, intervertebral disc regeneration and tissue engineering, intervertebral disc transplantation, bioactive bone cement, superelastic spinal implants, and surface modification of implants.

 - The “Hong Kong Operation” for spinal tuberculosis (anterior debridement and spinal fusion)